 Login as the default admin user:

 Username: admin Password: password

-9.4) Change the password of the default admin user ‘admin’ by going to the 'Your Profile' link in the top right.
-This is important as it is easy to forget that this user exists once you start adding your own, and it is especially important, for obvious security reasons, if your Asset Bank is available online.
-Alternatively, remember to delete this user as soon as you have added one or more other admin users.
+Change the password of the default admin user ‘admin’ by going to the 'Your Profile' link in the top right.
+This is important as it is easy to forget that this user exists once you start adding your own, and it is especially important, for obvious security reasons, if your Asset Bank is available to the wider internet.
+Alternatively, remember to delete this user as soon as you have added one or more other Admin users.